ecbush/xenoGI/TUTORIAL.rst

 ``printLocusIsland``
 ^^^^^^^^^^^^^^^^^^^^

 Sometimes you might be interested in looking at a particular locus island, and seeing it in each of the strains where it occurs.
-One way to do this is to look through all the genes files for those strains.
+One way to do this is to look through all the genes files for those strains (as described above).

 However, interactive analysis provides a convenient way of printing a locus island in all the strains where it occurs.

-For example, the entry in ``genes-S_enterica_AZ.tsv`` shown above is part of locus island 2006.
+For example, the gene SARI_01595 that we were interested in above is part of locus island 2006.
 Let's view that locus island.

 At the python prompt (which you got by running the interactiveAnalysis command) type the following::